 A new World War II movie from the director of ‘The Dark Knight,’ ‘Interstellar’ and ‘Inception’?
 Can you please kindly build us a time machine so we can see ‘Dunkirk’ as soon as metaphysically possible?

 The Mummy (June 9)

-Tom Cruise typically doesn’t mess around when it comes to action movies.
-His involvement means big set pieces, big stunts and big personalities.
-And considering we know Cruise demanded part of ‘The Mummy’ be filmed in actual zero gravity, this has the makings for a classic “Tom Cruise goes above and beyond” action movie.
+Tom Cruise's involvement means big set pieces, big stunts and big personalities.
+And considering we know Cruise demanded part of ‘The Mummy’ be filmed in zero gravity, this has the makings for a classic “Tom Cruise goes above and beyond” action movie.

 Baywatch (May 26)

 ‘Trainspotting’ was a huge sensation in the ‘90s.
 It was a frenetic drama about drug addicts that was surprisingly charismatic and funny and tragic.
-After it, director Danny Boyle’s career exploded, but now he’s going back to his roots and reuniting the original gang for a new movie hoping to capture the spirit of the first.
+After it, director Danny Boyle’s career exploded, but now he’s going back to his roots and reuniting the original gang for this sequel.

 xXx: the Return of Xander Cage (January 20)

 Vin Diesel returns to his pet project, the over-the-top action pic that brings back his supposedly dead hero to stop a deadly operative from taking over the world.
 Donnie Yen and UFC champion Conor McGregor also star.

 Goldie Hawn and Amy Schumer star as a mother-daughter duo who take a vacation to Ecuador and promptly find themselves comically ill-equipped to survive a kidnapping scheme.
 Basically, Snatched is like ‘Taken,’ but if Liam Neeson’s only skill were a great sense of humor.